Partnach Gorge in Garmisch (Partnachklamm)

 It can get very wet and slippery inside the rocky tunnels along the Partnach Gorge (Partnachklamm).
 So I highly recommend wearing a rain jacket and grippy water-resistant shoes for your safety.
 You should also take a flashlight or headlamp as parts of the tunnels are pretty dark.

-Best time to visit Partnach Gorge (Partnachklamm)
+The best time to visit Partnach Gorge (Partnachklamm)

 Parthanchklamm is open throughout the year.
 Sometimes it is closed for maintenance work and for safety reasons during the winter-spring months.
 I highly recommend checking the official site for information before planning your trip to Partnachklamm.